the-hideout/.github/profile/docs/infrastructure.md

 # Infrastructure 🧱

 The goal for all infrastructure in this project is to be as simple as possible while being robust, distributed, and scalable.
-We also aim to have all components open-soruce, maintainable, and easy for contributors to contribute to.
+We also aim to have all components open soruce, maintainable, and easy for contributors to contribute to.

 ## Architecture Diagram 🏗️